Call or Chat with our sales rep at +84 702 520 288 (Whatsapp, Skype, Wechat, Kakaotalk, Zalo). Email: nguyen.thao@baseafood.net

 The Traditional Art of Making Dried Rabbitfish

 Creating high-quality Dried Rabbitfish involves a meticulous process.
-Freshly caught fish are split open (“butterflied”), cleaned, and salted.
-They’re then laid out under the sun or in drying tunnels until moisture content drops to about 27%.
-This ensures a firm, flexible texture that’s not overly brittle.
+Freshly caught fish are split open ("butterflied"), cleaned, and salted.
+They are then dried under the sun or in drying tunnels until moisture content drops to about 27% — ensuring a firm, flexible texture that is not overly brittle.
+A salt concentration of 5–7% is the sweet spot: enough to enhance flavor and preserve the fish without overpowering it, giving Danggit its famous savory umami taste, ideal for frying or grilling.

 Nutritional Value and Health Benefits

 Dried Rabbitfish is rich in protein, providing nearly 45 grams per 100 grams of product.
-It’s also a good source of omega-3 fatty acids, calcium, phosphorus, and iron, all essential for muscle growth and bone health.
+It is also a good source of omega-3 fatty acids, calcium, phosphorus and iron, all essential for muscle growth and bone health.
+With only about 5 grams of fat per 100 grams, Danggit is a low-fat, high-protein food — a healthier alternative to processed snacks.

 Culinary Uses and Serving Suggestions